wolfgang-wdw/wolfgang-wdw.github.io/_pages/services/coaching/agile_planning_en.md

 If that sounds too good to be true, of course it is.
 Day to day reality is messy.

+### What I can do for you
 Still, we can carve out a little bit of order.
 Here are examples of how I can help:

 - Sketch out ways to plan your project, given all it's unique and specific complexities.
 - Help out in the initial planning stages.
 - Facilitate communication between stakeholders and developers.
-- Recommend ways to make the process visible and repeatable.
+- Recommend ways to make the planning process visible and repeatable.
+- Help establish stable iterations and feedback loops